 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=231624107200609&amp;ev=PageView&amp;noscript=1">

-Tick Prevention: Tips For Reducing Tick Habitat in Your Yard
+Natural Tick Prevention: Tips For Reducing Tick Habitat in Your Yard

 Posted by Graham Henningson on Feb 29, 2016 4:49:37 PM

 Your yard can make a great home for several species of ticks.
-Deer ticks transmit Lyme disease and other tick-borne illnesses and are active from early spring through late fall in New England.
-Tick prevention starts with awareness.
+Deer ticks, and other species common in New England, transmit Lyme disease and other tick-borne illnesses, and are active from early spring through late fall.
 In order to protect ourselves and our family from ticks, we need to understand where ticks live in our yards.

 Ticks prefer to live in moist and humid environments.
-This is why a very wet spring and summer can lead to heightened tick activity, while a dry season is less favorable to ticks.
-Often, they are not out in the middle of your lawn, instead they stay near the border of wooded areas or anywhere it is shaded.
+This is why a very wet spring and summer can lead to heightened tick activity, while a dry season reduces the threat.
+Often, they are not out in the middle of your lawn, but instead stay near the border of wooded areas or anywhere shaded.
 They'll also look for brush and leaf litter where moisture can collect and create a humid environment.
-Ultimately, the more overgrown the property, the more appealing it is to ticks and wildlife that carry ticks.

 Here are three tips you can do today to reduce tick habitat in your yard: